-Karlee Stewart is the communications coordinator for FasterCures.
+Karlee Stewart is the associate communications coordinator for FasterCures.
 She joined the organization in 2012 as a recent honors graduate of Northeastern University with a bachelor of arts in journalism with a concentration in public relations.
 During her four years in Boston, she worked in corporate communications at MathWorks and in public relations, most recently at the Massachusetts Convention Center Authority, heading their social media efforts.
 Throughout college, she played a key role in creating the success of HerCampus Northeastern, an online magazine dedicated to Northeastern women's issues.
 She managed the HerCampus' team of more than 25 writers, editors, photographers, and staff members, working to produce weekly articles and content, and coordinated with the magazine's national organization and the university's administration.
 She has also worked as the promotions director for the university's radio station and the public relations coordinator for Delta Phi Epsilon Sorority – Phi Eta.

 Shawn Sullivan is she associate executive administrator and policy analyst at FasterCures.
 He joined the team as a program associate in March 2011 to assist Executive Director Margaret Anderson and to perform program research and government affairs projects for the organization.
 Sullivan most recently worked on Capitol Hill for Congressman Michael Michaud (ME-2) and was a congressional outreach coordinator for the Coalition for Pulmonary Fibrosis.
 He also has more than five years of office administration experience for an IT sales and support organization in Miami, Fl.
 Sullivan is a magna cum laude graduate of the University of Maryland with a bachelor's degree in government and politics.

 Timothy Swope, Analyst, Research Policy